Identity Stitching Setup

 Have you found yourself in a situation where you have a bunch of attributes all using same or similar logic?
 Something like common clean up on events before extracting a value, repeating and copy pasting the logic from one attribute to five or ten more attributes?
 And then when you found a problem in that cleaning logic you had to change it in all ten attributes?
 Well, not anymore.

-If you have common thing you would like to use in multiple attributes (for example calculating all bought products and their prices, then using this information to get attributes like average price per product, total quantity, total price, average number of products per transaction...), you can define it as meta attribute (simple CTE) that you can use in any other attribute calculation.
+If you have common thing you would like to use in multiple attributes (for example calculating all bought products and their prices, then using this information to get attributes like average price per product, total quantity, total price, average number of products per transaction...), you can define it as meta attribute (CTE, or common table expression) that you can use in any other attribute calculation.
 Speed and convenience, yay!

 -- meta attribute